Congressional District # 3

 The potentially responsible parties conducted the Remedial Design/Remedial Action (RD/RA) under a 1989 Consent Decree.
 The RA for the Eastern Portion of the site consisted of installing a Subtitle D landfill soil cover and was completed in October 1991.
 The RA for the Western Portion of the site was performed in three phases.
 Phase I and Phase II construction activities consisted of the installation of a geotextile wall, a bio-polymer collection trench, and a vertical barrier.
 Phase III construction activities consisted of the excavation of drums with appropriate disposal of drummed contents.
 A groundwater management system was installed to collect and treat impacted groundwater from the collection trench and to prevent groundwater from discharging to the Maumee River.
 A hybrid Resource Conservation and Recovery Act (RCRA) landfill soil cover was installed on the Western Portion of the site.
 In addition, the selected remedy required restrictions to control future property use and prohibit the use of groundwater or the installation of wells on-site for a water supply source.
 The site achieved construction completion with EPA's signing of the Preliminary Close Out Report on September 27, 1995.

 Operation and Maintenance (O&M) activities have been conducted at the site since the completion of construction.
 O&M activities include inspection of the landfill cap to check for erosion, confirming that there is adequate vegetative growth, and verification of the integrity of the fence and the rip rap along the Maumee River.
-Discharge samples have been collected and analyzed, as required by the discharge permit, to verify that the treatment system is operating properly and that the discharge is within permit limits.
-In addition, as part of long-term monitoring of the response action, semi-annual sampling and analysis of the groundwater is performed.
+Discharge samples were collected and analyzed, as required by the discharge permit, to verify that the treatment system operated properly and that the discharge was within permit limits.
+Long-term monitoring of the response action was performed, which included semi-annual sampling and analysis of the groundwater.

-Since specific groundwater cleanup criteria were not stipulated in the 1988 ROD, EPA needed to supplement the ROD with an Explanation of Significant Differences (ESD) that articulates what the cleanup criteria are and the process by which they were determined.
-EPA finalized the ESD on September 14, 2010.
+Since specific groundwater cleanup criteria were not stipulated in the 1988 ROD, EPA supplemented the ROD with an Explanation of Significant Differences (ESD) on September 14, 2010, which articulates the site-specific groundwater cleanup criteria and the process by which they were determined.

 ContactsRemedial Project Manager, U.S. EPA